couchbaselabs/ToDoLite-Android/tutorial.md

 The `mCurrentList` property of type document refers to the List Document that was selected, check if the user id is in the array.
 If it’s the case then set the checked property of `checkBox` to true.

-	Gif to show the checkmark displaying
+	GIF to show the checkmark displaying

 The solution is on the `populating_list_items` branch.